-When creating your experiences there will be times when you don’t necessarily want your visitors to take any action, but you’d like to send them a message while they make their way down your experience flow.
-To do this, you’ll select to send a message to your visitors.
+When creating your Experiences there are times when you don’t necessarily want your visitors to take any action, but you’d like to send them a message while they make their way down your Experience flow.
+To do this, select a message to send to your visitors.

 The most common first question will typically be to ask your visitor for their email address, so that:

-With this step you’re able to set visitor field values during an experience.
-For example, setting a field labeled ‘chat’ to ‘true’ and later syncing that into Salesforce, or creating a field to keep track of your Lead Source.
+With this step, you’re able to set visitor field values during an Experience.
+For example, set a field labeled ‘chat’ to ‘true’ and later sync that into Salesforce or create a field to keep track of your lead source.

 You’ll want to use this step to get your visitors to the right users on your team by either allowing visitors to live chat with your team or route them to your meeting booker if no one is available.

-You’ll notice when you select this step, we’ll do some work for you to make sure that you have the correct branching in place.
-We’ll first check to see if your users are available for chat with the visitor and if not, give them the option to book a meeting.
+When you select this step, we’ll do some work for you to make sure that you have the correct branching in place.
+We’ll first check to see if your users are available for chat with the visitor and, if not, give them the option to book a meeting.

-The Branch step allows for you to create logic based on custom questions that you’ve asked previously in the Experience.
-Use this logic to move your visitors through different branches of your Experience such as live chat, booking a meeting, or use branching to allow certain visitors to skip the line and get in touch with your team immediately based on data enrichment information.
+The branch step allows you to create logic based on custom questions that you’ve asked previously in the Experience.
+Use this logic to move your visitors through different branches of your Experience such as live chat, booking a meeting, or branching to allow certain visitors to skip the line and get in touch with your team immediately based on data enrichment information.

 If you have Google Analytics or Facebook conversion tracking set up, you most likely want to track which visitors converted after interacting with your Qualified bot or a sales rep via the live chat option.
 You can use the 'Track an Event' step to track which visitors converted after using your Qualified.com app within your Google Analytics or Facebook conversation tracker.

-Send an email alert to let a rep know that a visitor is on the site.
-The email will come from "email@example.com" and can include all the visitor fields that you've included in the experience.
+Qualified sends an email to your rep, informing them that a visitor is on the site.
+The email is sent from "firstname.lastname@example.org" and can include all the visitor fields that you included in the Experience.